adamfisher/QueryPush/README.md

 ### Quick Start

-1. Choose your database provider (native or ODBC)
+1. Download your platform-specific binary version from the [releases](https://github.com/adamfisher/QueryPush/releases) tab
-2. If using ODBC, install required drivers for your databases
+2. If using ODBC, install the required drivers for your databases
-3. Configure `appsettings.json` with connection strings
+3. Configure `appsettings.json` with connection strings for databases, the queries to execute, and the endpoints to send the data to (examples below)
-4. Run `dotnet run` or deploy as a service
+4. Run `QueryPush.exe` at the command line or deploy it as a background service to continuously run

 ## Cross-Platform Deployment